Nanni Loy

 Nanni Loy (born Giovanni Loi; 23 October 1925 - 21 August 1995) was an Italian film, theatre and TV director.
-Specifically, Nanni Loy was Sardinian, and one of several notable Sardinian film makers, including Franco Solinas.
+Specifically, Nanni Loy was Sardinian, and one of several notable Sardinian film-makers, including Franco Solinas.

 Biography

 Loy was born in Cagliari, Sardinia: his father was Guglielmo Loy-Donà, a lawyer issue from a distinguished Sardinian-Venetian family, and his mother was the noblewoman Donna Anna Sanjust of the Marquesses of Neoneli.
 Rosetta Loy, an Italian novelist, is his sister-in-law.

 He became famous for introducing in Italy the candid camera with his show Specchio segreto (Secret mirror) in 1965.

 His 1962 film The Four Days of Naples was nominated for two Academy Awards.
 It also won the FIPRESCI Prize at the 3rd Moscow International Film Festival in 1963.

 His 1971 film Detenuto in attesa di giudizio was entered into the 22nd Berlin International Film Festival.
 The star, Alberto Sordi, won the Silver Bear for Best Actor award.

-He specialized in comedy films such as Padre di famiglia but he also shot film dealing with social themes (Detenuto in attesa di giudizio and Sistemo l'America e torno).
+He specialized in comedy films such as Padre di famiglia but he also shot films dealing with social themes (Detenuto in attesa di giudizio and Sistemo l'America e torno).

 Loy died at Fregene, near Rome, in 1995.